 The first is the placement of directories.
-FFS employs a simple approach: find the cylinder group with a low number of allocated directories (to balance directories across groups) and a high number of free inodes (to subsequently be able to allocate a bunch of files), and put the directory data and inode in that group.
+FFS employs a simple approach: find the cylinder group with a low number of allocated directories (because we want to balance directories across groups) and a high number of free inodes (because we want to subsequently be able to allocate a bunch of files), and put the directory data and inode in that group.
 Of course, other heuristics could be used here (e.g., taking into account the number of free data blocks).

 For files, FFS does two things.
 First, it makes sure (in the general case) to allocate the data blocks of a file in the same group as its inode, thus preventing long seeks between inode and data (as in the old file system).
 Second, it places all files that are in the same directory in the cylinder group of the directory they are in.
-Thus, if a user creates four files, /a/b, /a/c, /a/d, and b/f, FFS would try to place the first three near one another (same group) and the fourth far away (in some other group).
+Thus, if a user creates four files, \dir1/1.txt,/\dir1/2.txt,/\dir1/3.txt, and \dir99/4.txt, FFS would try to place the first three near one another (same group) and the fourth far away (in some other group).